Or, This Paralegal’s New Best Friend

 Redact-It is designed to redact documents quickly and painlessly, and to take as much human error out of the process as possible.
 For legal professionals who frequently redact a significant number of documents as part of their regular job duties, it is the ideal software solution.
 Legal technology experts with much more software savvy than me have weighed in (see reviews below), and given this terrific software high marks for doing the main task it was designed for, offering a variety of ways to auto-redact documents and create redacted and secure new documents, while leaving the original files “as is.”

-From this newbie’s perspective (remember mine is the hand with cover up tape still stuck to it), the main toolbar is wonderfully simple and user-friendly, making it easy to start redacting documents right away, even for users who are a little leery of new technology.
-Redact-It offers a free 15-day trial (http://www.redact-it.com/download.htm
+From this newbie’s perspective (remember mine was the hand with cover up tape still stuck to it), the main toolbar is wonderfully simple and user-friendly, making it easy to start redacting documents right away, even for users who are a little leery of new technology.
+Redact-It offers a free 15-day trial (http://www.infograph.com/Redact-It.asp

 ), a great no-risk opportunity to see the many advantages this application has over hand redaction.